karenortizbecerra/website/content/publication/1. testing_attrition/index.md

 #publication: In *Wowchemy Conference*
 #publication_short: In *ICW*

-abstract: "Attrition is a common and potentially important threat to internal validity in treatment effect studies.
-We extend the changes-in-changes approach to identify the average treatment effect for respondents and the entire study population in the presence of attrition.
-Our method can be applied to randomized experiments as well as difference-in-difference designs.
-A simulation experiment points to the advantages of this approach relative to one of the most commonly used approaches in the literature, inverse probability weighting.
-Those advantages are further illustrated with an application to a large-scale randomized experiment."
+abstract: "We approach attrition in field experiments with baseline data as an identification problem in a panel model.
+A systematic review of the literature indicates that there is no consensus on how to test for attrition bias.
+We establish identifying assumptions for treatment effects for both the respondent subpopulation and the study population, and propose procedures to test their sharp implications.
+We then relate our proposed tests to current empirical practice, and demonstrate that the most commonly used test in the literature is not a test of internal validity in general.
+We illustrate the relevance of our analysis using several empirical applications."

 # Summary.
 An optional shortened abstract.
-summary: __Revise and Resubmit:__ _Journal of Econometrics._  <br />Attrition is an important threat to internal validity in treatment effect studies.
-We extend the changes-in-changes approach to identify the treatment effect in the presence of attrition.
-Our method can be applied in randomized experiments as well as difference-in-difference designs.
+summary:  __Accepted:__ _Journal of Human Resources._ <br />A systematic review of the field experiment literature indicates that there is no consensus on how to test for attrition bias.
+We establish identifying assumptions for treatment effects and propose procedures to tests their sharp implications.
+Several applications support the empirical relevance of our analysis.

 tags:
 - non-response
+- field experiments
 - internal validity

 # Display this page in the Featured widget?